What to Do in Waihi

 Location: Seaforth Road, off Waihi Beach Road, Waihi Beach.

-8. Visit The Mosaic Garden
+8. Admire The Mosaic Garden

 Wander around these creative gardens in Waihi, which has something for everyone.
 See what mosaic art you will discover (and what pets you will encounter) in The Mosaic Garden.
 It’s a great place to relax and have a picnic.